Accuracy Last Updated:

 How accurate are dog DNA tests to determine genetic health risk?

-Embark tests 230,000 genetic markers, more genetic data than the leading competitor.
 Individual probes on the Embark SNP microarray are based on Illumina’s CanineHD SNP array.
 The microarray is not a proprietary technology, as many human and canine DNA companies use this platform.
-However, Embark has customized its probes for more results such as 250+ genetic health risks, 35 traits, and genetic diversity.
-Each genetic health condition is tested using at least 3 and up to 8 separate probes.
+However, Embark has customized its probes for more results such as 270+ genetic health risks, 55 traits, and genetic diversity.
+Each genetic health condition is tested using multiple probes.
 This redundancy gives an extremely high genotyping accuracy with >99% accuracy for mutation tests and most linkage-based tests.

 How accurate are dog DNA tests with linkage tests?